Branch point: Branch cuts

-Roughly speaking, branch points are the points where the various sheets of a multiple valued function come together.
+Roughly speaking, branch points are the points where the various sheets of a multivalued function come together.
 The branches of the function are the various sheets of the function.
 For example, the function w = z^{1/2} has two branches: one where the square root comes in with a plus sign, and the other with a minus sign.
 A branch cut is a curve in the complex plane such that it is possible to define a single analytic branch of a multi-valued function on the plane minus that curve.
 Branch cuts are usually, but not always, taken between pairs of branch points.